Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-nominate-axialunar.md

 stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

-## Using AXIASolar-JS UI
+## Using AXIACoin-JS UI

 ### Step 1: Bond your tokens

-On the [AXIASolar-JS UI](https://axiasolar.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).
+On the [AXIACoin-JS UI](https://axiasolar.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).

 The "Staking Overview" subsection will show you all the active validators and their information -